jelix/authentication-module/docs/en/authcore.md

 The package provides a "login/password" identity provider, with the module `authloginpass`.
 Name of the plugin is `loginpass`.

-JelixAuthentication keeps informations about the authenticated user, into the session handler.
+JelixAuthentication keeps information about the authenticated user, into the session handler.
 Two session handlers are provided:

-- `php`: it stores authentication informations into the PHP session
+- `php`: it stores authentication information into the PHP session
-- `var`: it stores authentication informations into an object.
+- `var`: it stores authentication information into an object.
 This is useful for stateless authentication.
 For exemple, to implement a webAPI where credentials should be given at each http request.
 Or to use authentication in a script running in a shell.